Camshaft: Location in engine

-Many early internal combustion engines used a cam-in-block layout (such flathead, IOE or T-head layouts), whereby the camshaft is located within the engine block near the bottom of the engine.
+Many early internal combustion engines used a cam-in-block layout (such as flathead, IOE or T-head layouts), whereby the camshaft is located within the engine block near the bottom of the engine.
 Early flathead engines locate the valves in the block and the cam acts directly on those valves.
 In an overhead valve engine, which came later, the cam follower presses on a pushrod which transfers the motion to the top of the engine, where a rocker opens the intake/exhaust valve.
 Although largely replaced by SOHC and DOHC layouts in modern automobile engines, the older overhead valve layout is still used in many industrial engines, due to its smaller size and lower cost.

 As engine speeds increased through the 20th century, single overhead camshaft (SOHC) engines— where the camshaft is located within the cylinder head near the top of the engine— became increasingly common, followed by double overhead camshaft (DOHC) engines in more recent years.
 For OHC and DOHC engines, the camshaft operates the valve directly or via a short rocker arm.

 The valvetrain layout is defined according to the number of camshafts per cylinder bank.
 Therefore, a V6 engine with a total of four camshafts - two camshafts per cylinder bank - is usually referred to as a double overhead camshaft engine (although colloquially they are sometimes referred to as "quad-cam" engines).